spatie/npm-install-peers/README.md

 npm-install-peers
 ```

-This will read out your `package.json` file and install all of it's peerDependencies.
+This will read out your `package.json` file and install all of its peerDependencies.
 There are no other options.

 ## Contributing